-In 2018, Valley Water's Independent Auditor (TAP International, Inc.) conducted an enterprise-wide audit risk assessment and identified construction contract change orders as an area that needed further review to ensure that the change order process is administered efficiently and effectively.
+In 2018, Valley Water's Independent Auditor (TAP International, Inc.) conducted an enterprise-wide audit risk assessment and identified construction contract change orders as an area that needed a further review to ensure that the capital construction change order process (change order process) is administered efficiently and effectively.

-Our specific audit objective for this audit was to determine if potential improvement opportunities are present in the construction change order process.
+Our specific audit objective for this audit was to determine if potential improvement opportunities are present in the change order process.